MeerBiene/foam-receiver/README.md

 ./scripts/00-fix-permissions.sh
 ```

-> Fix the permissions on the ssh config so it works inside the docker container
+> Fix the permissions on the ssh config so it works inside the docker container.
+> This is only needed if you want to clone repositories via ssh

 ```console
 ./scripts/01-prepare-deployment.sh